About

 What has guided me through these roles is a deep curiosity about the stories people carry and the conditions that shape them.
 I’ve seen firsthand how trauma, inequities, and systemic pressures show up in people’s lives, and also how resilience and creativity can spark change.

-As a registered social worker and psychotherapist, I bring this lens into everything I do.
-My consulting practice is rooted in the realities of non-profit work where change is constant, resources are limited, and people are often asked to do extraordinary work under extraordinary pressure.
-My psychotherapy practice offers a reflective space for leaders and frontline workers to restore balance, process their experiences, and reconnect with the purpose that brought them to this work.
+As a registered social worker, I bring this lens into everything I do.
+My consulting practice is rooted in the realities of non-profit work where change is constant, resources are limited, and people are often asked to do extraordinary work under equally extraordinary pressure.
+My counselling practice offers a reflective space for leaders and frontline workers to restore balance, process their experiences, and reconnect with the purpose that brought them to this work.

 I created Edgework Counselling & Consulting because I believe that community-based organizations and the people within them carry unique expertise in imagining more possibility-rich futures.
 My work is about amplifying their expertise and offering steady support behind the scenes so they can sustain their vision, nurture their teams, and deepen their impact.